 Take stool softeners.
-The doctor may suggest stool softeners for your child.
+The healthcare provider may suggest stool softeners for your child.
 Your child should take them until bowel movements become more regular and the diet is adjusted.
-Discuss with your child's doctor exactly which medications to give you child and for how long.
+Discuss with your child's healthcare provider exactly which medicines to give you child and for how long.

 Is vomiting repeatedly or has green or bloody vomit

 Remains constipated for more than 2 weeks